 Terms of Use

-Terms and Conditions: Master Service Agreement
+Terms and Conditions and Master Service Agreement (version 4.23) Updated: January 2, 2025

 Proprietary & Confidential Information

 The enclosed materials are the property of CoreRecon, LLC (“CoreRecon”).
 CoreRecon reserves all rights, titles, and interests in and to such materials.
-The terms, conditions, and information set forth herein are confidential to CoreRecon, and may not be disclosed in any manner to any person other than the addressee, together with its officers, employees, and agents who are directly responsible for evaluating the contents of these materials for the limited purpose intended.
-These materials may not be used in any manner other than for such a limited purpose.
+The terms, conditions, and information set forth herein are confidential to CoreRecon and may not be disclosed in any manner to any person other than the addressee, together with its officers, employees, and agents who are directly responsible for evaluating the contents of these materials for the limited purpose intended.
+These materials may not be used in any manner other than for a limited purpose.
 Any unauthorized disclosure, use, reproduction, or transmission is expressly prohibited without the prior written consent of CoreRecon.

 1.1.
 Parties.
 This Contract is by and between CoreRecon, LLC (“CoreRecon” or “Provider”) and Client, (“Customer”) Collectively, CoreRecon and “Client”, shall be referred to as “the Parties.”

 1.2.
 Purpose.
-The purpose of this Master Service Agreement (MSA) is to provide the foundation on which the Parties will operate unless specifically modified by a Scope of Work Agreement Purchase Order or Agreement.
-If any provision of this MSA is modified by a Scope of Work Agreement or Purchase Order or Agreement, such modification shall apply only to that undertaking.
+The purpose of this Master Service Agreement (MSA) is to provide the foundation on which the Parties will operate unless specifically modified by a Scope of Work Agreement, Purchase Order, or Agreement.
+If any provision of this MSA is modified by a Scope of Work Agreement or Purchase Order, or Agreement, such modification shall apply only to that undertaking.
 Modifications of this MSA at large shall be in writing and agreed to and acknowledged by the Parties.

 1.3.
 Venue.
 The Parties hereby agree and acknowledge that, notwithstanding other venue provisions, statutes, or rules, the venue for any dispute is appropriate and correct in Nueces County, Texas, as a majority of the services provided under this contract are carried out in Nueces County, Texas.
 The Parties further acknowledge that the Contract was executed in Nueces County, Texas.
-The Parties further agree that Harris County is not an inconvenient forum for either party.

 1.4.
 Choice of Law Provision.
 This Master Service Agreement, each provision herein, the acts to be performed under this Agreement, and all disputes arising from or under this Agreement, the acts to be performed therein, or subsequent undertakings are governed by the laws of the State of Texas.